MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-B-Procedural-Regulations/part-302-Rules-Practice-Proceedings/subpart-B-Rules-US-Air-Carrier-Certificate-Foreign-Air-Carrier-Permit-Licensing-Proceedings/section-302.203.md

 (*3*) Any other person who has filed a pleading in the docket.

-(ii) In certificate proceedings involving charter-only authority under 41102(a)(3) of the Statute, applicants and other persons who file a pleading in the docket shall serve any other person who has filed a pleading in the docket.
+(ii) In certificate proceedings involving charter-only authority under 41102(a)(3) of 49 U.S.C.
+Subtitle VII, applicants and other persons who file a pleading in the docket shall serve any other person who has filed a pleading in the docket.

 (2) *Foreign air carriers.* (i) In permit proceedings, except for those proceedings involving charter-only authority, applicants and other persons who have filed a pleading in the docket shall serve: